The Last Comic Standing

 Season eight winner Rod Man, with the top four finalists Nikki Carr, Rocky LaPorte, Joe Machi and Lachlan Patterson, spent two hours finding the funny bones in what comic Joe Machi called a wonderfully diverse cross-section of people – young and old, black and white.

 Nikki Carr started the night off by finding the humor in things everyone has in common.
-She comic2_luhrs2_raymond_schungelpshared stories about food, childhood, past jobs and body image, along with slipping some sly puns into her routine, like calling Mike Tyson “ear-responsible” for biting off Evander Holyfield’s ear.
+She shared stories about food, childhood, past jobs and body image, along with slipping some sly puns into her routine, like calling Mike Tyson “ear-responsible” for biting off Evander Holyfield’s ear.

 Carr, from the Bronx, easily got the crowd in the mood for a great night of fun, quickly moving around on the stage and sharing her sheer joy of performing.